 In terms of the Company's Memorandum and Articles of Association, it is the shareholders of the Company in the General Meeting who determine the maximum annual aggregate remuneration of the directors.
-Since inception, the directors have waived their right to receive remuneration due to the effects of the Covid-19 pandemic on the wider Group's operation.
+Since inception, the non-executive directors have waived their right to receive remuneration.
+The executive directors are remunerated through a salary receivable from a related company within the Group.

 No part of the remuneration paid to the directors is performance based, and the Chief Executive Officer receives no additional remuneration in relation to this role.
-None of the directors, in their capacity as a Director of the Company, is entitled to profit sharing, share options or pension benefits with respect to Testa Finance PLC.
+None of the non-executive directors, in their capacity as a Director of the Company, are entitled to profit sharing, share options or pension benefits with respect to Testa Finance PLC.
+The executive directors are ultimate beneficial owners of the Group and therefore are indirectly entitled to profits, should dividends be distributed.

-Signed on behalf of the Board of Directors on 28 April 2023 by:
+Signed on behalf of the Board of Directors on 30 April 2024 by: